ANSANJAY/LinuxMemoryManagement/MemoryBasics/2_Virtual Address Space/README.md

 3. **Why is the kernel's virtual memory mapped into each process's virtual address space?**

    📜 **Answer:**
-   This setup is beneficial as every process frequently uses system calls involving the kernel.
-Having the kernel's virtual memory mapped to each process's address space prevents the time-consuming task of constantly switching memory spaces when accessing the kernel.
+   This setup is beneficial as
+     - every process frequently uses `system calls involving the kernel`.
+     -  Having the `kernel's virtual memory mapped to each process's address space` prevents the time-consuming task of constantly switching memory spaces when accessing the kernel.

 4. **How does the virtual address space differ between 32-bit and 64-bit systems?**

    📜 **Answer:**
    32-bit systems have a virtual address space of 4GB, divided into user and kernel spaces.
-64-bit systems, on the other hand, have a much larger addressable space, typically divided into user-space virtual memory, non-canonical memory, and kernel-space virtual memory.
+   - 64-bit systems, on the other hand, have a much larger addressable space, typically divided into user-space virtual memory, non-canonical memory, and kernel-space virtual memory.

-Make sure to grasp these concepts and their nuances to be well-prepared for discussions and queries about them.
-Best of luck with your studies! 📘🌟
+ 📘🌟

 ### Simplified Explanation 🌟